apache/ignite/modules/ducktests/tests/ducktests_remote/docs/internals.md

 return as a line ending, and drains stderr on a thread so a chatty failure cannot deadlock the pipe.

+`build_progress(ctx, hosts)` is the single decision point, shared by `deploy`, `run`'s source sync and `provision`'s JDK delivery.
+Callers gate the wiring on `progress.watching` rather than on which object they got: reporting costs something — rsync grows a meter, an upload leaves scp for a streamed `cat` — and none of it is worth paying when the display is a `NullProgress`.

 ## Redaction

 `Redactor` keys on resolved **values**, not on key names.
 Anything coming out of `${env:}`